 I’ve just finished reading Arnold Schwarzenegger’s biography, Total Recall: My Unbelievably True Life Story.
 It’s an inspirational story which chronicles his rise from rural Austria to bodybuilding champion to real-estate millionaire, movie star and Governor of California.
 How did he do it?
 By having a clear vision of what he wanted to achieve and being consistent in working towards that vision.
 Or, as he puts it, doing reps, reps and more reps.
 It occurred to me that this is a common theme in every success story I’ve read about over the years.
-Consider this:

 - Nathan Barry set a goal of writing 1000 words a day and credits this with being the spark of his success.
 He even developed an iPhone app called “Commit” to help others commit to doing something consistently.